abhishektripathi24/platform-setup/postgres/README.md

     GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO airflow;
     GRANT ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA public TO airflow;
     GRANT ALL PRIVILEGES ON ALL FUNCTIONS IN SCHEMA public TO airflow;
+    --- The remaning ones are needed to extend permission of user airflow for future objects created by any user ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT ALL ON TABLES TO airflow;
+    ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT ALL ON SEQUENCES TO airflow;
+    ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT ALL ON FUNCTIONS TO airflow;

     2. Make this role/user as the owner of the tables (if any), from postgres to airflow ALTER TABLE table_name OWNER TO airflow;